Washington Memorial Chapel: National Patriots Bell Tower and Carillon

 The National Patriots Bell Tower was a later addition to the Chapel, and houses its carillon.
 The 102 ft tower was built entirely with funds raised by members of the National Society of the Daughters of the American Revolution (DAR) over a period of more than a decade.
 Construction began in 1941, but was suspended due to World War II, and restarted in 1949.
 The bell tower was completed and dedicated in 1953.

 The Justice Bell (Women's Liberty Bell) is on permanent display in the bell tower chamber.
 It was forged in 1915 as a nearly identical replica of the Liberty Bell, and became an instrumental symbol of the Women's Suffrage movement.
 In 1920, after touring many parts of the country to promote the passing of the 19th Amendment, the bell was stored on the grounds of Valley Forge National Park before being permanently moved to the bell tower chamber in 1943.

 The bell tower contains a traditional carillon, with a keyboard of 58 bells.
 The first 14 bells (from the Meneely Bell Foundry) were installed in a temporary wooden tower in 1926, and the number of bells expanded over the course of three decades.
 Fifty-six bells were installed in the bell tower in 1953, and expanded to 58 bells in 1963 with two bells from the Fonderie Paccard in France.

 The bell tower is played regularly by a resident carillonneur.
 Concerts, both formal and informal, are held throughout the year and are open to the public.

 Features

 Stained glass

+The chapel contains numerous stained glass windows designed by Nicola D'Ascenzo, including: